bigskysoftware/htmx/www/extensions/web-sockets.md

 - `sendImmediately(message, fromElt)` - attempts to send a message regardless of socket state, bypassing the queue.
 May fail
 - `queue` - an array of messages, awaiting in the queue.

-This wrapper can be used in your event handlers to access the socket object, to monitor and manipulate the queue (e.g., you can reset the queue when reconnecting), and to send additional messages (e.g., if you want to send data in batches).
+This wrapper can be used in your event handlers to monitor and manipulate the queue (e.g., you can reset the queue when reconnecting), and to send additional messages (e.g., if you want to send data in batches).
-The `fromElt` parameter is optional and allows to specify an element that will be the source of `htmx:wsBeforeSend` and `htmx:wsAfterSend` events when sending your messages, but in most cases you should keep it undefined to avoid event handlers recursion.
+The `fromElt` parameter is optional and, when specified, will trigger corresponding websocket events from specified element, namely `htmx:wsBeforeSend` and `htmx:wsAfterSend` events when sending your messages.

 ### Testing with the Demo Server